 Cease the human factor

-One of the biggest security breaches that is impossible to get rid of completely is reckless personnel.
-Yet you can teach them how to be safe and avoid potentially hazardous things, but you will never dispel this hazard completely.
-Out of 10 workers, 9 will be diligent, and one - childish.
-That’s why besides boosting the cybersecurity knowledge among your employees must be complemented with decreasing the overall damage that may happen because of human mistake.
+Reckless personnel is one of the biggest security breaches that are impossible to eliminate.
+Yet you can teach them how to be safe and avoid potentially dangerous things, but you will never dispel this hazard completely.
+Out of 10 workers, nine will be diligent, and one - childish.
+That’s why besides boosting the cybersecurity knowledge among your employees, must be complemented with decreasing the overall damage that may happen because of human mistake.

-- Explain the danger of attached files.
-A lot of people think that attachments cannot be dangerous, so they open them without any doubts.
-Hackers thank them - a big share of attacks of any scale happen because of this false belief.
+- Explain the danger of the attached files.
+Many people think that attachments cannot be dangerous, so they open them without any doubts.
+Hackers thank them - a big share of attacks of any scale happens because of this false belief.

 - Protect all tight places.
-MS Office macros, Visual Basic scripts - these things may carry different code.
-When coming from outside, they could contain the downloader, or even the exact malware.
-Forbidding their execution without the permission of the system administrator - just to prevent these injection ways.
+MS Office macros and Visual Basic scripts may carry different codes.
+They could contain the downloader or the same malware when coming from outside.
+Forbidding their execution without the system administrator's permission prevents these injection ways.

 - Set up the software hygiene.
-That advice is helpful against any malware, since crooks use the same exploits for various attacks.
-Updating the apps regularly, avoiding the use of untrustworthy programs, keeping an eye on applications that can collect the information about their users - those pieces of advice are basic.
+That advice is helpful against any malware since crooks use the same exploits for various attacks.
+Updating the apps regularly, avoiding the use of untrustworthy programs, and keeping an eye on applications that can collect information about their users - those pieces of advice are basic.

-- Apply the use of user’s privileges for most of the users.
-The vast majority of apps these days don’t require administrator privileges.
-They still may ask you to type the administrator password in some cases, but it is much easier to do it on demand than to solve the cyberattack.
+- Apply the use of user privileges for most users.
+Most apps these days don’t require administrator privileges.
+They may still ask you to type the administrator password sometimes, but it is much easier to do it on-demand than solve the cyberattack.

 Technical approaches against APT

 Besides the advice that touches the employees and is more common, there are several things to do specifically against the APT.
-Those measures generally touch the network security and traffic controlling.
+Those measures generally feel the network security and traffic control.
 Whitelisting and traffic monitoring are the two you must pay the most attention to.

-This procedure means allowing access only to designated websites/IP-addresses from the inside of the corporate network.
-Such a setup is useful for preventing the malware downloader connection to the external server.
-It also has a more “peaceful” purpose - stopping the employees from visiting various sites to minimise procrastination.
+This procedure means allowing access only to designated websites/IP addresses from the inside of the corporate network.
+Such a setup is useful for preventing the malware downloader from connecting to the external server.
+It also has a more “peaceful” purpose - stopping the employees from visiting various sites to minimize procrastination.
 However, using this method separately from the others is not 100% effective.
-“White” domains may be compromised with time, or the connection may be created through the software that is considered safe and legit.
-Some programs may still be safe, but outdated - that makes them vulnerable for exploitation.
+“White” domains may be compromised with time, or the connection may be created through safe and legit software.
+Some programs may still be safe but outdated - that makes them vulnerable to exploitation.
 Keep all these problems in mind when establishing your network.

-While whitelisting is more about passive protection, traffic control is rather an active countermeasure.
+While whitelisting is more about passive protection, traffic control is an active countermeasure.
 Primarily, the most important thing to protect is the most vulnerable.
 In companies, such things are web application servers.
-They are exposed the most, since everyone can connect them by design.
-Therefore, you must pay additional attention to protecting them with firewalls, or other filters that may prevent the SQL or RFI injection attack.
+They are exposed the most since everyone can connect them by design.
+Therefore, you must pay additional attention to protecting them with firewalls or other filters that may prevent the SQL or RFI injection attack.
 Moreover, firewalls are quite useful when it comes to traffic control.
-These tools can log the network events, giving you the ability to see and analyse the possible anomalies.
+These tools can log network events, allowing you to see and analyze possible anomalies.